mitchvm/tabnav/README.md

 ## Customization

-TabNav offers considerable configuration, or even customizabliity to modify the default contexts' behaviour or add new contexts.
+TabNav offers considerable configuration, or even customizability to modify the default contexts' behaviour or add new contexts.

 ### Key Bindings

 All of the default key bindings can be disabled either globally, or only within specific syntaxes.
 To disable the key bindings globally, select the "Settings - Global Key Binding Flags" menu option under TabNav Package Settings menu (Settings ▶ Package Settings ▶ TabNav), which opens TabNav's default Preferences file along with your local Preferences file.
-Copy the appropriate `tabnav.kb` flag to your local Preferences file and set it to `false`.
+Copy the appropriate `tabnav.kb_` flag to your local Preferences file and set it to `false`.

 Disabling the default key bindings for a particular syntax follows the same principle, but Sublime Text does not offer a command to open the default TabNav preferences file alongside a syntax-specific preferences file.
 The "Settings - Default Key Binding Flags" and "Settings - Syntax Specific" menu options open the appropriate files individually.